safing/web/_publications/2021-05-06-how-weak-business-models-destroy-everything-we-fight-for.md

 #### Does Their Business Model Scale Accordingly?

 So after identifying the crucial cost points now comes the most important question: Is the business model set up to scale financially too?
 A business model that charges users scales very naturally.
-But a business model built solely on grants, donations or your own funds, does work in some cases like GrapheneOS, but not so well for others like Signal.
+A business model built solely on grants, donations or your own funds, does work in some cases like GrapheneOS, but not so well for others like Signal.

 ## Case Study: Signal